alanng10/class-lang/Docue/Article/Sande/a.md

 Maide is shared maide.
 It has no this ref.
 Maide has param.
 The param is var list.
-Param var has 64 bits int type.
+Param var holds a ref.
 Param var type is not declared.
-Maide result type is 64 bits int type.
+Maide result is a ref.
 Maide result type is not declared.

 Maide call argue is passed with ref.